 Each First Year class is assigned a number of Fourth Year students.
-These Fourth Year students attend some of the

-First Year classes throughout the school year.
+These Fourth Year students attend some of the First Year classes throughout the school year.
 They work with small groups of students and by doing so they get to know the first years, and more importantly, the first years get to know their mentors.
 The result of this contact is that First Years with no older brothers or sisters have an older contact in the school who can explain the school rules and workings of the school.
 They also act as a friendly face outside the classroom, on the corridors and by the lockers.

 If problems arise, they can be discussed with the "Mentor".
-All problems are reported to the coordinating teacher.
+All problems are reported to the coordinating teacher at their weekly meeting.
 Small problems are dealt with by the Fourth Years themselves.
-More serious problems, such as bullying, are handled by the coordinating teacher.
-Throughout the first term, there is a meeting of the coordinating teachers and the Mentors each week which ultimately helps the students who are being mentored.
+More serious problems, such as bullying, are shared with the coordinating teacher.
+In line with the school's agreed Anti-Bullying Policy, the teacher to whom the incident is initially reported to will record the information on the School